09 Early years practice policy

 educators should consider all the information about the child’s learning and development from within and beyond the setting.

-- Information can be collated from formal checks such as the progress check at age two, observations from parents and observation and
+- Information can be collated from formal checks such as the progress check at age two, observations from parents/carers and

-- When specialist advice has been sought externally, this is used to help determine whether or not a child has a special educational
+- When specialist advice has been sought externally, this is used to help determine whether a child has a special educational need

 - The child’s key person and SENCo/Manager use this information to decide if the child has a special educational need.